What are the Sustainable Development Goals?

 What is UNDP's role?

-The SDGs came into effect in January 2016, and they will continue guide UNDP policy and funding for the next 15 years.
-As the lead UN development agency, UNDP is uniquely placed to help implement the Goals through our work in some 170 countries and territories.
+As the lead UN development agency, UNDP is well-placed to help implement the Goals through our work in some 170 countries and territories.

-Our track record working across multiple goals provides us with a valuable experience and proven policy expertise to ensure we all reach the targets set out in the SDGs by 2030.
+Our track record working across the Goals provides us with a valuable experience and proven policy expertise to ensure we all reach the targets set out in the SDGs by 2030.
 But we cannot do this alone.

 Achieving the SDGs requires the partnership of governments, private sector, civil society and citizens alike to make sure we leave a better planet for future generations.

-The Sustainable Development Goals and the Palestinian Context
+The Sustainable Development Goals in the Palestinian context

 The prospects of advancing the Sustainable Development Goals (SDGs) in the context of occupation poses major challenges for the implementation of measures that support Palestinian development strategies as well as the resilience of the Palestinian population at large.
 The localization of the Sustainable Development Goals warrants continued support to match the particular situation in which Palestinians live in.
 Nevertheless, the State of Palestine already started aligning its priorities with the SDGs, and the Palestinian government has established a National SDG Task Force via a Presidential decree.UNDP/PAPP is supporting the Palestinian government, private sector and civil society in advancing and contextualizing the SDGs and related agenda.